jcbrown1/kessler-asteroids-controller/README.md

 1. Implement a fuzzy-tree
    - Determine rules
    - What info are we going to input into the tree?
-        - ship distance from center
+        - ship distance from center?
+(Probably a bad call)
         - closest asteroid RELATIVE position
              - polar coordinates
         - closest asteroid velocity